10 Academic Phrases Your Writing Doesn't Need

 This academic phrase runs rampant in all kinds of writing.
 It's the wordy, nerdy sibling of the conjunction because.
 In most cases, simply using because keeps your writing concise and readable.
 Ditch the extra words.

-There are better ways to increase your word count than by adding extra filler words.
+There are better ways to increase your word count than add extra words.
 Another classic example of wordiness is the phrase in relation to, which appears in all kinds of unwanted situations.
 If you find yourself using this phrase a lot, consider replacing it with the prepositions about, to, or with instead, and give your readers a break.

 In the event that takes top prize for wordy phrases used in place of two-letter conjunctions.
-This academic phrase can be replaced by a simple if without taking anything away from your writing.
+You can replace this with if without taking anything away from your writing.

 Image source: wavebreakmedia/elements.envato.com